lordofsahil/Excel/README.md

-# VBAprojects
+# Excel Projects
+Includes..
+Data Analysis
+VBA
-Simulation and Risk Analysis
+Simulation and Risk Analysis (with use of @Risk add-in) Financial Portfolio